What Is AI Governance?

 Ethical standards: AI governance policies should promote human centric and trustworthy AI and ensure a high level of protection of health, safety and fundamental human rights.

-Regulations and policies: Boards should also consider compliance with applicable legal frameworks that govern AI usage where they operate, or intend to operate, such as the EU’s AI Act.
+Security and privacy: Boards should also consider compliance with applicable legal frameworks that govern AI usage where they operate, or intend to operate, such as the EU’s AI Act.

 Accountability and oversight: Organizations should assign responsibility for AI decisions to ensure human oversight and prevent misuse.